metrorailings/OwlBlog/content/posts/week-13-quick-insights.md

 Marcus Peters having a bad day, giving up a long touchdown and missing a tackle that resulted in a 49ers first down.

 The Ravens defensive coaches are drawing up some solid blitz schemes here.
 These blitzes are throwing Garoffalo off his game.
+A fumble and several bad throws so far.